vbuterin/pybitcointools/README.md

 * Better Python3 support
 * Replace bci.py with other explorers
 * Class-based api for different coins, making it easier to add new coins with a common interface
-* Unspents and broadcast transaction tested for the following testnets: Bitcoin, Litecoin and Dash (Dogecoin does not seem to have a working testnet explorer)
+* Unspents and broadcast transaction tested for live Bitcoin and for the following testnets: Bitcoin, Litecoin and Dash (Dogecoin does not seem to have a working testnet explorer)

 Needs to be tested:
-* Live network transactions for Bitcoin, Litecoin, Dash and Dogecoin
+* Live network transactions for Litecoin, Dash and Dogecoin

 If anyone can help with getting the Bitcoin Cash replay protection signatures working, that would be a big help.

 Short term roadmap:
-* More test cases for key functionality
 * Possible renaming (pycryptotools?)
 * Release on pip